T-Systems-MMS/phonebook/docs/pages/development-guides/backend/login/login.md

 ### Prequest

 To build and run the backend you need the **dotnet core SDK** installed in version 3.1 or higher.
 The latest version can be found [here](dot.net).
-Also you need VSCode.
-I also recommend to install the [C# Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) from Microsoft.
+You also need VSCode.
+It's recommend to install the [C# Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) from Microsoft.
 This helps with IntelliSense and live error checking.
-Also I recommand the use of [IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode), this helps to write better code.
+The use of [IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode) is also recommended.
+This helps to write better code.

 ### Build